spacetelescope/jwst/docs/jwst/pipeline/calwebb_detector1.rst

 Note, however, that some specialized data may be loaded in an alternate ramp-style datamodel for the initial steps of the pipeline.
-Exposures taken with superstripe array readouts are loaded as `~stdatamodels.jwst.datamodels.SuperstripeRampModel`, which has a 3D pixel DQ array, where each image plane in the first dimension corresponds to a different detector region (stripe).
+Exposures taken with superstripe array readouts are loaded as `~stdatamodels.jwst.datamodels.SuperstripeRampModel`.
+This model has a 3D pixel DQ array, where each image plane in the first dimension corresponds to a different detector region (stripe).
 For more information on DQ handling, see the :ref:`dq_init step <dq_init_step>`.